Executive and Personal Coaching

 A Few Leaders at a Time: I accept and work with only 10 - 12 full-schedule leaders at a time.
 This is quite deliberate.
 It allows me to be at my best as I serve you.

-I also coach several "Momentum" clients, who I had coached for several years.
+I also coach several "Momentum" clients, who have been coaching for several years.
 Now they want to check in once a month or so, to remain sharp and on top of their current work and possibilities.
 They want to maintain "momentum."

 Individualized Support: Individuals and organizations turn to me and the work I do, because I provide 'when-you-need-it' coaching support that enables them to better move forward important projects, programs, companies and causes.